-The local planning panel is a panel of independent experts and council or community representatives that determine development applications on behalf of the council.
+The local planning panel is a panel of independent experts and community representatives that determine development applications on behalf of the council.
 Local planning panels also provide advice on other planning matters, including planning proposals.
 Find out more about planning panels in NSW.

 The panel will include 4 members: